 Let’s change that.

-Go back and edit the post, and this time add another ‘Protected’ block above the one you added earlier.
+Go back and edit the post, and this time, add another ‘Protected’ block above the one you added earlier.

-We want this block to be visible to non-logged-in users and the users who don’t match our access rules.
+We want this block to be visible to non-logged-in users and users who don’t match our access rules.

-Now you can add hints for users that this content is protected, and that they will need to login to their account to continue.
+Now, you can add hints for users that this content is protected and that they will need to log in to their account to continue.

 After that, you can add the ‘Login’ block as well.